skim131/BASK-Documentation/Chapter 3.md

 Product recommendations in action on the web store
 -----------------------------------------------------------
 To see how product recommendations work:
-- Step 1: Go to myStore home page: TO BE WRITTEN
+- Step 1: Go to Web Store home page.
-- Step 2: Find a product called “xyz” and put it in your shopping cart: TO BE WRITTEN
+- Step 2: Find any product called and put it in your shopping cart.
-- Step 3: To go check out: TO BE WRITTEN
+- Step 3: To go check out by clicking on the shopping cart on the top right.

 ![recommendations](/Images/initial recommendations.png)

-Here is your XYZ in the cart, and you can also see a number of related products that were chosen by the web store to convince me to buy more.
+Here is your product in the cart, and you can also see a number of related products that were chosen by the web store to convince me to buy more.
 That’s how product recommendation works, in a nutshell.

 How was this product recommendation module incorporated into the web store?